Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 Five Piece Sets

-• This is a relatively easy dungeon set to farm and highly recommended for all healers to own.
+- SPC is a relatively easy dungeon set to farm and highly recommended for all healers to own.
 For best results, put out lots of healing to proc the buff consistently, as it only procs from overhealing (i.e. healing people who already have full health)

-• Roaring Opportunist: Provides the powerful Major Slayer buff to boost your group’s damage.
+- Roaring Opportunist: Provides the powerful Major Slayer buff to boost your group’s damage.
 Another staple of endgame trial groups.
 Often paired with Jorvuld’s Guidance to provide Slayer for longer

-• This set is very popular but comes from a trial, so it’s a bit more difficult to farm.
+- RO is very popular but requires some more difficult trial farming.
 RO requires a bit more finesse to use well than other sets do, since it needs to be procced with heavy attacks on a regular cooldown.
-If you’re not comfortable with healing yet enough to handle this extra task, you might consider a different set
+Consider a simpler set if you’re just getting started with healing

-• Pillager’s Profit: Gives everyone in your group some ult whenever you use your own ultimate, allowing them to cast their ultimates more often
+- Pillager’s Profit: Gives everyone in your group some ult whenever you use your own ultimate, allowing them to cast their ultimates more often

-• PA is a medium armor set, so it’s best used on weapons and jewelry pieces rather than armor.
+- PA is a medium armor set, so it’s best used on weapons and jewelry pieces rather than armor.
 This way you can use light armor for your body pieces

 Monster Sets